HTS Bioinf - Process for updates to production pipelines

 Scope

-This is a procedure for the formal process of introducing major changes to production pipelines.
+This document contains a description of the procedure for introducing major changes to production pipelines.

-The variant calling pipeline referred to here consists of the in-house bioinformatic analysis scripts, the necessary third-party software, and the reference data used for variant calling on diagnostic samples.
+The production pipeline referred to here consists of the in-house bioinformatic analysis scripts, the necessary third-party software, and the reference data used for variant calling on diagnostic samples.
 Except for hotfixes, updates to production should be done in planned releases and follow the procedure below.

 Responsibility